Ubiquiti-App/UCRM-plugins/docs/file-structure.md

 *Note: This feature is available since UNMS 1.1.0-beta2*

 If this file exists, it will be automatically loaded on every admin zone page in UCRM.
-Use the `window.location` object to determine the URL.

 ### public/client-zone.js
 *Note: This feature is available since UNMS 1.1.0-beta2*